🙋Raise your hand if you haven’t been brown bagging lunch on the regular!

 Not only did this cost us an absolute fortune but it was super unhealthy.
-I wish I could tell you that we’d at least make healthy choices and use our money on healthy food but that would be a bold face lie.
+I wish I could tell you that we’d at least make healthy choices and use our money on healthy food.
 Instead, we’d often turn to pricey convenience foods that were not only heavily processed but full of unnecessary calories, sodium and fat.

 Our turning point came when we found ourselves drowning in consumer debt.
-That debt snowballed because we were over spending and wasting money on things that we could have done ourselves which constantly resulted in living pay check to pay check.
-When we made the radical decision to live a frugal lifestyle to finally take control of our financial situation we immediately cut out bought lunches and vowed to brown bag it exclusively moving forward.
+That debt snowballed because we were over spending and wasting money on things that we could have done ourselves.
+When we made the radical decision to live a frugal lifestyle to finally take control of our finances we vowed to start brown bagging lunch for good.

 First, we saved a ton of money *duh*

 Frugal living isn’t about depriving yourself ya know?
 So please don’t think that I’m sending my husband off to work with a can of tinned beans or moldy left overs.
 Quite the opposite folks!
-Mer regularly enjoys delicious, healthy and satisfying meals because we’ve implemented a system where we reduce food waste by reusing our food to feed ourselves lunch.
+Mer regularly enjoys delicious, healthy and satisfying meals because we’ve implemented a system where we reduce food waste by re-purposing our food for brown bagging lunch.

 Did you know that in one year you could be spending approximately $2500 by not brown bagging your lunch?